Impeachment is over. But other efforts to reckon with Trump’s post-election chaos have just begun.

 Separately, two election technology companies are pursuing multibillion-dollar defamation suits against various Trump allies, alleging that they repeatedly told lies about the companies’ products in the weeks leading up to Jan.
 6.

-Dominion Voting Systems, one of the two companies, has filed twin $1.3 billion defamation suits against Giuliani and another lawyer, Sidney Powell, who together promoted false claims that the company’s voting machines were manipulated to swing the election to Biden.
+Dominion Voting Systems, one of the two firms, has filed twin $1.3 billion defamation suits against Giuliani and another lawyer, Sidney Powell, who together promoted false claims that the company’s voting machines were manipulated to swing the election to Biden.

 Dominion Voting lawyers have said they plan imminently to file similar action against Mike Lindell, a leading Trump supporter who is the chief executive of the company MyPillow, and the lawyers have sent letters warning of potential litigation to dozens of others, including the Trump campaign.